saul-santos/maniak-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description

+In this application you can visit the Testimonials or Calculator Sections selecting them from the navigation bar placed on the top, Home section stills under construction.

+It was designed following a mobile first aproach because nowadays most users visit the websites using their smartphones.

+This application was build following best code practices and it is fully tested using react-testing-library and Jest.
+(Check the code coverage running the following command: `yarn test -- --coverage`).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Install the required app node_modules

 ### `yarn start`